lclh813/Time_Series_Analysis/README.md

 ```

 ### Step 1.
 Choose Proper Transformations
-- Tool: ***Box-Cox Transforamtion*** with method defaulted as ***"guerrero."***
+- In addtion to the defaulted method of Box-Cox Transforamtion which is ***"guerrero,"*** there is another transformation method ***"loglik."**
-- There is another transformation method "loglik," but since lambda calculated by "loglik" is not quite different from that calculated by "guerrero," lambda calculated by "guerrero" will be applied.
+- Since lambda calculated by "loglik" is not quite different from that calculated by "guerrero," lambda calculated by "guerrero" will be applied.
 ```
 lambda <- round(BoxCox.lambda(Zt, method="guerrero"), digits=2)
 ```